State Estimation Using Sparse DEIM and Recurrent Neural Networks: Numerical Results

 As our last example, we demonstrate the application of S-DEIM on the two-dimensional Rayleigh--B\'enard convection.
 This problem describes the motion of a fluid inside a rectangular domain $[0,L]\times [0,H]$.
 As depicted in figure~\ref{fig:schem_RBC}, the bottom wall is kept at a relatively high temperature $T_b$ and the top wall is maintained at a lower temperature $T_t$, where $T_b>T_t$.
 The fluid is heated by the bottom wall and rises up towards the top wall.
 The fluid is subsequently cooled down and descends towards the bottom wall again.
 This process leads to convection cells which can exhibit chaotic dynamics~\cite{Schumacher2018,Kooloth2021}.

 In dimensionless variables, the governing equations for this system are given by

-where $T(x,z,t)$ denotes the fluid temperature and $\vc v(x,z,t)$ is the fluid velocity field.
+where $T(x,z,t)$ denotes the fluid temperature, $p(x,z,t)$ denotes pressure, and $\vc v(x,z,t)$ is the fluid velocity field.
+The unit vector $\vc e_z$ points in the opposite direction of gravity.
 This model has two dimensionless parameters: Rayleigh number $Ra$ and Prandtl number $Pr$.
 Throughout this section, we set $Ra=10^5$ and $Pr=10$.
 For the domain size, we use $L=4$ and $H=1$.
 The relevant boundary conditions are listed in figure~\ref{fig:schem_RBC}.
 In our numerical simulations, we set $T_b=1$ and $T_t=0$ for the wall temperatures.
+A Fourier pseudo-spectral method is used for discretizing the PDEs in space and a 4th order Runge-Kutta scheme is used for temporal discretization~\cite{Verma2013,Hilliard2024b}.

 We seek to estimate the temperature field $T(x,z,t)$ from its sparse observations.
+The velocity field $\vc v(x,z,t)$ is not observed or used in these estimations.
 Figure~\ref{fig:RBC_error} shows the relative errors of state estimations using $r=25$ sensors and $m=50$ POD modes.
 The Q-DEIM estimates, which use the trivial kernel vector $\vc z=\vc 0$, have a mean relative error of approximately $68\%$.
 The S-DEIM reconstruction, which uses an RNN to estimate the optimal kernel vector, achieves much smaller errors.
 Recall that RNNs require some time to synchronize with the input data.
 As such, the S-DEIM errors are initially large.
 But within approximately $15$ time units, equivalent to $30\Delta t$, the error decays towards its mean relative error of approximately $26\%$.

 For reference, in figure~\ref{fig:RBC_error}, we also show the relative error corresponding to the best approximation $\hat{\vc u}=\Phi_m\Phi_m^\top\vc u$.
 Recall that this is the best possible approximation within the truncated POD basis $\Phi_m$, however it is not computable from observational data.
 The mean relative error of the best approximation is about $18\%$, showing that the S-DEIM approximation is reasonably close to the best possible approximation.